lake-wg/edhoc/draft-ietf-lake-edhoc.md

 An EAD item can be either critical or non-critical, determined by the sign of the ead_label in the EAD item transported in the EDHOC message.
 A negative value indicates that the EAD item is critical and a non-negative value indicates that this EAD item is non-critical.
 The specification registering a new EAD label needs to describe under what conditions the EAD item is critical or non-critical, and thus whether the ead_label is used with negative or positive sign. ead_label = 0 is used for padding, see {{padding}}.

-If an endpoint receives a critical EAD item it does not recognize or a critical EAD item that contains information that it cannot process, then the endpoint MUST send an EDHOC error message back as defined in {{error}}, and the EDHOC session MUST be discontinued.
+If an endpoint receives a critical EAD item it does not recognize or a critical EAD item that contains information that it cannot process, then the endpoint MUST send an EDHOC error message back as defined in {{error}}, and the protocol MUST be discontinued.
 The EAD specification must define the error processing.
 A non-critical EAD item can be ignored.

 The EAD fields of EDHOC must not be used for generic application data.
 Examples of the use of EAD are provided in {{ead-appendix}}.